QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 #### Boundary Conditions
 The control volumes around the computational nodes at the outer edges of the simulation area are calculated so that the respective control volumes do not extend beyond the simulation boundary.
-In addition, the lateral simulation boundaries are considered adiabatic, so the heat fluxes over the adiabatic control surface are set to zero when calculating the temperature.
+In addition, the lateral simulation boundaries are considered adiabatic, so the heat fluxes over the adiabatic control surfaces are set to zero when calculating the temperature.
 At the lowest computational nodes, the temperature is defined as constant before the simulation starts, which is why all computational steps for calculating new temperatures are eliminated.
 For the nodes at the upper simulation edge, which represent the earth's surface, no heat conduction from above is considered.
 Instead, weather effects in the form of solar radiation into the ground (\(\dot{q}_{\text{glob}}\)), heat radiation from the ground to the surroundings (\(\dot{q}_{\text{rad}}\)) and convective heat exchange between the ground and the air flow above (\(\dot{q}_{\text{konv}}\)) are taken into account.
 The heat flow from above (in the figure: \(\dot{Q}_{3}\) of the uppermost nodes) is therefore calculated as: